 1. Face Cleanser

-I like to give my face a quick wash at night before going to bed.
+I like to give my face a quick cleanse at night before bed.
 Like most men, I don’t wear makeup, so there’s no need for a heavy cleanser.

-It’s suitable for all skin types, especially the acne-prone.
+It’s mild enough for most skin types, especially the acne-prone.

 2. Relief from Razor Burn

-Due to its anti-inflammatory properties, baking soda relieves razor burn.
+Thanks to its mild anti‑inflammatory effect, baking soda can help calm razor burn.

-Soak a cotton pad in a solution of baking soda (one teaspoon) and water (one cup) and use as a compress.
-Leave it on for about 10 minutes.
+Soak a cotton pad in one teaspoon of baking soda dissolved in a cup of water and use as a compress.
+Leave it to work for about 10 minutes.

-Or you can make a paste of baking soda and water and spread it over the affected area.
-This is also an effective remedy for insect bites and pimples.
+Or make a paste of baking soda and water and spread it over the affected area.
+This is also an effective spot treatment for insect bites and pimples.

 3. Exfoliator for the Face and Scalp

-To exfoliate, mix a teaspoon of baking soda with your facewash or an oil, and gently massage in circular motions over your face and neck, avoiding the mouth and eye areas.
+Mix a teaspoon of baking soda with a face wash or oil and massage in circular motions, avoiding the mouth and eye areas.

-If you’re acne-prone, mix with noncomedogenic jojoba or sunflower oil, adding colloidal oats if at hand.
-You can also leave it on your face for about 20 minutes to work as a mask.
+If you’re acne-prone, mix with noncomedogenic jojoba or sunflower oil.
+Leave it to sit for about 20 minutes if you want it to double as a mask.

-Baking soda scrubs may also be used for the body and are useful for removing self-tanner that has turned out uneven or of an undesirable color.
+Scrubs are best used on the tougher skin of the body.
+Baking soda is especially good at removing self-tanner that has turned out uneven or of an undesirable color.
+It works by lifting the top layer of stained cells while breaking down the active tanning ingredient.
 Just mix with your body wash in the shower.
-To avoid patchiness, it’s also essential to exfoliate before applying self-tanning products.
+To avoid patchiness, exfoliate before applying self-tanning products.

 4. Face Mask for Acne-Prone Skin

-I used to do this when I was a teen, and I think it helped.
+I used to do this when I was a teen, and it seemed to help.

-If you’re prone to acne and blackheads, make a face mask of baking soda and clear honey.
+If you’re prone to acne and blackheads, make a face mask with baking soda and clear honey.

-Mix together two teaspoons of each ingredient and spread over your face and neck, avoiding the mouth and eye areas.
-Allow it to work for about 20 minutes.
+Mix two teaspoons of each ingredient and spread it over your face and neck, avoiding the mouth and eye areas.
+Leave it on for about 20 minutes.

-As with the face scrub above, you could add colloidal oats for enhanced benefits and a more paste-like consistency.
+Add colloidal oats for a more paste-like consistency.

 5. Soothing Bath Soak

-Instead of adding soap-based products to your bathwater, which have a drying effect, add four ounces of baking soda.
-This cleanses without stripping the skin of its protective barrier and is ideal if you suffer from acne on your back and shoulders, a condition that’s often referred to as “bacne.”
+Instead of adding soap-based additives to your bathwater that dry the skin, add half to one cup of baking soda.
+This cleanses without stripping the skin’s protective barrier and is ideal if you suffer from acne on your back and shoulders, often called “bacne.”

 For Hands and Feet